TabReason: A Reinforcement Learning-Enhanced Reasoning LLM for Explainable Tabular Data Prediction: Conclusion

 \section{Conclusion}

 We proposed a novel RL-based approach to train LLMs for explainable tabular data prediction.
-Experimental results demonstrated promising performance using a relatively small LLM (1.5B parameters) on financial benchmark datasets, surpassing well-established LLMs.
+Experimental results indicate the potential to improve prediction accuracy using a relatively small LLM on financial benchmark datasets, while also providing explanations for predictions.
 We view this as a preliminary step toward unlocking a wide range of research opportunities.
 Our framework is highly flexible and can be further enhanced by designing customized reward functions.
 For instance, other LLMs could be leveraged as judges or critics to provide feedback on the consistency and logical coherence of the responses.
 Additionally, evaluating the quality of generated explanations presents another exciting direction for future research.

 On the other hand, effectively addressing the challenges posed by highly imbalanced datasets during fine-tuning remains an area requiring further exploration.
 In parallel, another line of research is to improve the GRPO algorithm~\citep{Liu_drgrpo_2025, Yu_DAPO_2025}, which has shown potential in RL-based fine-tuning.
 Enhancing its stability, sample efficiency, and generalization capabilities—or developing entirely new reinforcement learning techniques specifically tailored for prediction tasks—could significantly advance the state of the art in the field.